 The share capital of Taro U.S.A. is divided into two classes.
 We own 96.9% of the shares that have economic rights and 50% of the shares that have voting rights in Taro U.S.A.
-Taro Development Corporation, or TDC, owns 3.1% of the shares that have economic rights and 50% of the shares that have voting rights in Taro U.S.A.
+Taro Development Corporation, or TDC, owns 3.1 % of the shares that have economic rights and 50% of the shares that have voting rights in Taro U.S.A.
 Dr. Levitt and Mr. Levitt are able to vote an aggregate of 54.7% of the outstanding voting shares of TDC and thereby control TDC.
-Although

-TDC has agreed to vote all of its shares in Taro U.S.A. for the election to its board of directors of such persons as we may designate, TDC may terminate the agreement upon one year written notice.
+Although TDC has agreed to vote all of its shares in Taro U.S.A. for the election to its board of directors of such persons as we may designate, TDC may terminate the agreement upon one year written notice.
 In the event that TDC were to cease voting its shares in Taro U.S.A. for our designees or otherwise in accordance with our preference, TDC could prevent us from electing a majority of the board of directors of Taro U.S.A., effectively block actions that require approval of a majority of the voting power in Taro U.S.A. and potentially preclude us from consolidating Taro U.S.A. into our financial statements.
-Taro U.S.A. accounted for approximately 87% of our consolidated sales in 2002.
+Taro U.S.A. accounted for approximately 90% of our consolidated sales in 2003.
+For information concerning a prospective change in the ownership of TDC, please see Note (3) to the table set forth under the heading "E. SHARE OWNERSHIP" in ITEM 6 below.